qrman/qrman.github.io/_posts/2015-07-10-vertx3-guice.markdown

 tags: vert.x, guice, java
 ---

-[Guice](https://github.com/google/guice) is really easy to use.
+[Guice](https://github.com/google/guice) is really easy to use DI framework.
 This post is not about explaining how it works.

 [Vert.x](http://vertx.io) is also easy (unless you have more then 10 Verticles sending 5k/s messages to each other).